CLASS was motivated by several big questions about how the universe began, questions which brought our project to where it is today.

 Thus the announcement of the discovery of the CMB in 1965 was a pivotal triumph of the Big Bang Theory.
 The Wilkinson Microwave Anisotropy Probe (WMAP) satellite measured the age of the universe to be 13.77 billion years.
-The CMB originates just 375,000 years after the beginning.
+The CMB originated just 375,000 years after the beginning.

 What actually happened at the “beginning” of the universe?

 We still don’t know the answer to this, but an idea called “Inflation” may answer this question.
 The Big Bang Theory successfully describes the evolution and cooling of the universe over billions of years.
 Within the Big Bang evolution framework, tiny initial “primordial” density fluctuations grew under gravity to become the structure of the universe (e.g., galaxies and their stars) we see today.
-But the Big Bang Theory does not explain the origin of these primordial fluctuations — it does not explain the beginning.
-Inflation theory completes the picture by describing how the initial state of the universe was established by a rapid expansion at the very beginning stretching random submicroscopic quantum fluctuations into primordial density fluctuations — the seeds of cosmic structure.
-To quote physicist Brian Greene, “Galaxies are nothing but quantum mechanics writ large across the sky.”
+But the Big Bang Theory does not explain the origin of these primordial fluctuations — it does not explain the true beginning.
+Inflation theory completes the picture by describing how the initial state of the universe was established by a rapid expansion at the very beginning, stretching random submicroscopic quantum fluctuations into primordial density fluctuations — the seeds of cosmic structure.
+Quoting physicist Brian Greene, “Galaxies are nothing but quantum mechanics writ large across the sky.”